wvlet/airframe/airframe/README.md

 val pc: P = bind[P] // Inject a singleton of P(D1, D2, D3)
                     // This will also inject D1, D2 and D3 to P.

-// Create a local binding for creating a new instance val l1: P = bindLocal{ new P() }
+// Local binding for creating a new instance with the given factory method val l1: P = bindLocal{ new P() }
 val l2: P = bindLocal{ d1:D1 => new P(d1) }

-// Factory bindings can be used to override a part of the dependencies val f1: D1 => P = bindFactory[D1 => P] // A factory to use a given D1 to generate P val f2: (D1, D2) => P = bindFactory2[(D1, D2) => P] // A factory to use given D1 and D2
+// Factory bindings for partially overriding dependencies val f1: D1 => P = bindFactory[D1 => P] // A factory to use a given D1 to generate P
+val f2: (D1, D2) => P = bindFactory2[(D1, D2) => P] // A factory to use given D1 and D2
 ...